Data Engineer Mock Interview

 Where the questions come from

-Sourced from real interviews at 275+ companies
+Sourced from interview reports at 275+ companies

-Difficulty calibrated to real rounds
+Difficulty calibrated to interview-round time budgets

 Frequently asked questions

-What is a data engineer mock interview?
+What is a data engineer mock interview?+

 A simulated technical interview that tests the same skills real DE interviewers evaluate: SQL query writing, Python data manipulation, data modeling design, pipeline architecture reasoning, and Spark optimization.
-DataDriven's mock interviews use real code execution and AI grading to give you feedback identical in structure to what a human interviewer would provide.
+DataDriven's mock interviews use real code execution and AI scoring to give you feedback identical in structure to what a human interviewer would provide.

-How many questions does DataDriven have?
+How many questions does DataDriven have?+

 Over 1,000 questions across 5 domains: SQL (400+), Python (250+), Data Modeling (200+), Pipeline Architecture (150+), and Spark (75+).
 Questions are sourced from interviews at 275+ companies and authored by engineers from Meta, Google, Amazon, Netflix, and Uber.

-Is DataDriven better than hiring a mock interview coach?
+Is DataDriven better than hiring a mock interview coach?+

 A human coach costs $100 to $200 per hour and requires scheduling.
 DataDriven is available 24/7 with unlimited sessions.
 For coding rounds (SQL and Python), the AI grader provides line-by-line feedback comparable to what a coach offers.
 For discussion rounds (data modeling and pipeline architecture), a human coach has a slight edge on nuance, but DataDriven's AI follow-up questioning is close.
 Most candidates use DataDriven for daily practice and hire a coach for 1 to 2 final prep sessions.